Scholars visiting University of British Columbia

 Bo SUN (National Museum of China) |

-Visiting dates: September 2019–September 2020 Dr. Bo Sun is an Associate Research Professor and director of Science and Art Office, Exhibition Department in National Museum of China.
+Visiting dates: September 2019–September 2020 Dr. Bo Sun is an associate research professor and Director of Science and Art Office, Exhibition Department in National Museum of China.
 Since 2010 he participated in curating team of a series of exhibition hosted by National Museum of China ranging from ancient archaeology to contemporary art.
-In terms of research, his academic interests focus on Chinese religious art after tenth century and material and visual culture exchange in Eurasia.
-As a visiting scholar of CAM Lab, Harvard University, he currently engages in three research or exhibition projects including paintings used for shuilu rites (水陸法會), visual representation of Avatamsaka Sutra and Chan’an of Tang dynasty. |
+His research and academic interests focus on Chinese religious art after tenth century and material and visual culture exchange in Eurasia.
+As a visiting scholar of CAM Lab, Harvard University, he currently engages in three research or exhibition projects including paintings used for shuilu rites (水陸法會), visual representation of Avatamsaka Sutra and Chang’an of Tang dynasty.
+During his visit, he organized two online seminars: “Water and Land Paintings from the Qinglong Temple” and “The Tripitaka from the Harvard Fogg Museum”. |

 ![]() |